 - Yardeni Research – Tracking the money flows.

 - ETF.com – Great free website on ETF investing.

 Most financial planning can be done on the internet now.
 Gone are the days of high priced financial planners.
-As of January 27th, 2020, I have added a full financial planning portal to my investment advisory website.
-Members of my investment letters can use it for free.
-I have also created consulting, coaching and financial planning services for you at a discount.
+As of January 2020, I have added MoneyGuidePro to my investment firm’s offerings.
+Visit Bluemound Asset Management’s Financial Planning page to find out more about effective low cost financial planning with me and this powerful software.